m-etroo/scrubTracking/README.md

 * Then, skip to line 6 and edit `GROUP_ID` if you want a different group.
 Again, default is SCR.
 * Skip over the next few lines to line 11.
 Here, you will enter your Discord webhook URLs.
 You will need to generate 3 Discord webhooks, one each for visits, members, and players.
 Copy and paste them between the quotes in the corresponding spots.
 * Go to line 15 and decide if you want to change the time format.
 By default, ISO 8601 is used (YYYY-MM-DDTHH:MM:SSZ), but you can change this.
 (See this: https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes)
 * The next two lines, 16 and 17, are for the countdown.
-For game visits and group members, the webhook will countdown to a milestone, and you can specify this as an integer number here.
+For game visits and group members, this number is the frequency of the milestones that will be counted down to.
+So, for example, if the frequency is 1,000,000, the tracker will countdown to each subsequent million (1 million, 2 million, etc.).
 * Finally, line 20 is the interval, or how often you would like the webhook to display stats.
 60 seconds is the default.

 ## Running the trackers